Skip to main content

 Description

 As part of Stevenage’s target to be net zero by 2030, the Council has set a target to decarbonise their fleet before 2030.
+The fleet accounted for approximately 23% of the Council's emissions in their 2018 baseline data.

 Decarbonising SBC's transport-related emissions includes reducing carbon emissions across its own fleet, the grey fleet used for operational purposes, and the modes of commuting of its workforce, as shown below.